OpenChain-Project/Reference-Material/Self-Certification/Checklist/Security-Assurance-1.1/en/Security-Assurance-1-1-Checklist-Version-1.md

 ## Next Steps

 Have you self-certified to this specification?
-Please email us at [operations@openchainproject.org](mailto:operations@openchainproject.org) to let us know.
+Please let us know by emailing [operations@openchainproject.org](mailto:operations@openchainproject.org).
 We would like to add your organization logo to the OpenChain website.
 This is optional, but very useful for our work.